American Studies

 AMS 412 Research Project at the Smithsonian Institution (8 Credits)

 Tutorial supervision by Smithsonian staff members.
 Given in Washington, D.C.
-Restrictions: Open only to members of the Smithsonian Internship Program.
+Restrictions: Members of the Smithsonian Internship Program only.
 Department permission required. {H}{S}

 Fall